moorepants/eme185/content/pages/presentations.rst

 Template
 --------

 Below are links to two possible poster templates for you to use as a basis for your poster.
-Feel free to modify the colors, fonts, layout, etc. There is no obligation to use the template
+Feel free to modify the colors, fonts, layout, etc. There is no obligation to use either of the templates.

 - Template 1: https://drive.google.com/open?id=1DhddKWEk8GZJZDMotgJ7H-AxJdSh_fJkB5Cm2gQve-E
 - Template 2: https://drive.google.com/open?id=1V87_YdZN8SC0j1IxQNklPuRvdMok_Iwn